priya-singh-14/priya-singh-14/README.md

 Here are some ideas to get you started:

-Resume:
+Priya Singh Resume:

 ##Education
-** Northeastern University** Khoury College of Computer Science
+** Northeastern University** Khoury College of Computer Science Computer Science and Design Major
+Class of 2027
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...